raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-Add your first sprite.
-You will be able to change the way it looks or add more sprites later.

---- /collapse ---

---- /task ---
+Now think about what **object** will you choose and/or create to sit in your scenery.
+You can either **Choose a Sprite** or again, you'll also be able to make them.
+The choice is yours.
+Just think, imagine and explore for now.
+You might want to explore the sprite gallery for inspiration.

 --- task ---